 The following individuals addressed the Board, regarding agenda item BT1.
-Presidential Search and Selection, after their names were called: Brian Levine, praised President Kenneth A. Jessell's leadership and shared his concern regarding the sudden change in the University's presidency given that the position is not vacant; Lael Licht, graduate student and Co-chair for the Young Democratic Socialists of America at FIU, conveyed concerns over Lieutenant Governor Jeanette M. Nuñez's advocacy against bodily autonomy and opposition of abortion rights; Kassandra Toussaint expressed concern over politicians that prioritize partisan loyalty over genuine leadership and limit opportunities and push a narrow and exclusionary agenda; Mia Cleary, FIU alumna, mentioned Ben Sasse's overspending and shared concerns related to the continued enrollment for FIU students citing Lieutenant Governor Nuñez's stance on the Deferred Action for Childhood Arrivals (DACA) program and undocumented students; Christopher Madrid commented that unlike President Jessell, Lieutenant Governor Nuñez does not have experience in academia and does not have a PhD; Hua Hui Vogel mentioned that Lieutenant Governor Nuñez has no significant relevant experience and that her position on diversity, equity, and inclusion, academic freedom, and the removal of in state tuition goes against FIU's motto of hope, knowledge, and opportunity; Alejandro Paez, representing FIU College Democrats, asked that the Board of Trustees deny Lieutenant Governor Nuñez as the University's next president and mentioned that she does not have the relevant qualifications and will bring a myriad of political controversy; David Riera urged the Board of Trustees to consider who they place to protect FIU's critical ecosystem and ensure inclusion, restore access, and protect spaces and places from enemies of education and equity; Martha Lorena Hernández Flores, representing graduate students, urged the Board of Trustees to consider the implications of disrupting the education to the largest minority serving institution in Florida and called on the Board of Trustees and the University's next president to decisively support the talents and potential of Latino, Caribbean and Black American students; Kamila Gonzalez remarked that the president of FIU should be someone who students can trust to represent them and their interest and selected based on their qualifications, expertise, and vision for the University's future and shared concerns regarding possible tuition increases, the banning of certain books, and the lack of prioritization for academic liberties; Alejandra Fernandez, representing graduate students, shared expectations that the Board of Trustees would not do anything to diminish the positive momentum of FIU over the recent years and that FIU's next president will serve the needs of the University community and be accessible to the student body and its ideas and vision; Karen Morales, University alum, shared concerns regarding Lieutenant Governor Nuñez being considered as interim University president because she does not have the relevant qualifications and does not represent the ideals of FIU.
+Presidential Search and Selection, after their names were called: Brian Levine, praised President Jessell's leadership and shared his concern regarding the sudden change in the University's presidency given that the position is not vacant; Lael Licht, graduate student and Co-chair for the Young Democratic Socialists of America at FIU, conveyed concerns over Lieutenant Governor Nuñez's advocacy against bodily autonomy and opposition of abortion rights in Florida's constitution; Kassandra

+Toussaint expressed concern over politicians that prioritize partisan loyalty over genuine leadership and limit opportunities and push a narrow and exclusionary agenda; Mia Cleary, FIU alumna, mentioned Ben Sasse's overspending and fake appointments and shared concerns related to the continued enrollment for FIU students citing Lieutenant Governor Nuñez's changing stance on the Deferred Action for Childhood Arrivals (DACA) program and undocumented students; Christopher Madrid commented that unlike President Jessell, Lieutenant Governor Nuñez does not have experience in academia and does not have a PhD; Hua Hui Vogel mentioned that Lieutenant Governor Nuñez has no significant experience in research, academia, or higher education and that the Lieutenant Governor's position on diversity, equity, and inclusion, academic freedom, and the removal of in state tuition goes against FIU's motto of hope, knowledge, and opportunity; Alejandro Paez, representing FIU College Democrats, asked that the Board of Trustees deny Lieutenant Governor Nuñez as the University's next president and mentioned that she is not qualified in any meaningful educational or administrative capacity and will bring a myriad of political controversy as the prior speakers have stated; David Riera urged the Board of Trustees to consider who they place to protect FIU's critical ecosystem and ensure inclusion, restore access, and protect spaces and places from enemies of education and equity; Martha Lorena Hernández Flores, representing graduate students, urged the Board of Trustees to consider the implications of disrupting the education to the largest minority serving institution in Florida and called on the Board of Trustees and the University's next president to decisively support the talents and potential of Latino, Caribbean and Black American students; Kamila Gonzalez remarked that the president of FIU should be someone who students can trust to represent them and their interest and selected based on their qualifications, expertise, and vision for the University's future and shared concerns regarding possible tuition increases, the banning of certain books, and the lack of prioritization for academic liberties; Alejandra Fernandez, representing graduate students, shared expectations that the Board of Trustees would not do anything to diminish the positive momentum of FIU over the recent years and that FIU's next president will serve the needs of the University community and be accessible to the student body and its ideas and vision; Karen Morales, University alum, shared concerns regarding Lieutenant Governor Nuñez being considered as interim University president because she is unqualified with no background in higher academia and does not represent the ideals of FIU.